CAIN Web Service

 Status: Civilian (Civ), Killed by: Irish Republican Army (IRA)

-Killed by remote controlled bomb on Lord Mountbatten's boat, detonated when leaving Mullaghmore Harbour, County Sligo.
+From Britain.
+Injured in remote controlled bomb explosion, while on Lord Mountbatten's boat, detonated when leaving Mullaghmore Harbour, County Sligo.
+She died 28 August 1979.

 Status: Civilian (Civ), Killed by: Irish Republican Army (IRA)